Bulkeley Stadium, Gone But Not Forgotten

 Hartford Chiefs program, 1946.

-Warren Spahn, Boston Braves (lef) at Bulkeley Stadium, 1947.
+Warren Spahn (center, left), Bulkeley Stadium, 1947.

-Hartford Chiefs vs. Trinity College at Bulkeley Stadium, 1947.
+Hartford Chiefs vs. Wilkes-Barre, Bulkeley Stadium, 1947.

-Boston Braves vs. Trinity College Bulkeley Stadium, 1948.
+Boston Braves vs. Trinity College, Bulkeley Stadium, 1948.

 Johnny Taylor, Hartford Chiefs at Bulkeley Stadium, 1949.